agiliopadua/md/water/README.md

 # WATER

-MD simulation of water using a 3-site model.
+MD simulation of water, the most important liquid!

 ## Three-site water models

-The simplest, realistic models of water consist of three sites, corresponding to the O and H atoms.
+The simplest realistic models of water consist of three sites corresponding to the O and H atoms.
 They are usually labelled Ow and Hw to distinguish them from oxygen and hydrogen sites on other compounds.
-In 3-site water models, the Ow atom has a LJ site and a negative partial charge, and the Hw atoms have just positive partial charges (no LJ sites: the Hw are embedded in the van der Waals radius of the Ow, which corresponds to the entire water molecule).
+In 3-site water models, the Ow atom has a LJ site and a negative partial charge, and the Hw atoms have just positive partial charges (no LJ sites: the Hw are embedded in the van der Waals radius of the site placed on the Ow, which accounts for the entire water molecule).

-The SPCE model is one of the popular 3-site water models [1,2].
-It is a rigid model, but some variants can have a flexible HOH angle [3] (a flexible OH bond is less relevant).
+The SPCE model is one of the popular 3-site water models [[1](#spce),[2](#opc3)].
+It is a rigid model, but some variants can have a flexible HOH angle [[3](#flex)] (a flexible OH bond is less relevant).

 ## Objective